ggsagg/Queries-Optimization/readme.md

 ### Datasets

-Under this folder are allocated the diverse datasets (csv files) which will be used to obtain the querys
+Under this folder are allocated the diverse datasets (csv files) which will be used to obtain the queries

 ### Notebooks

-Jupyter Notebooks with the different querys and their optimizations.
+Jupyter Notebooks with the different queries and their optimizations.
 The standard use case will be the query in spark.RDD, in spark.Dataset and in spark.Dataframe.
 Finally the execution times will be shown in a plotly chart bar.

 ### Parquet Files